nusnlp/Self-J/README.md

 ### Requirements

-Our training code for judge modeling is based on the project of Alpaca-Lora, so you will have to first follow the original instructions to set up the environment.
+Our training code for judge modeling is based on the project of [Alpaca-Lora](https://github.com/tloen/alpaca-lora), so you will have to first follow the original instructions to set up the environment.

-After downloding Alpaca-Lora, and suppose the file name is Alpaca-Lora, copy and put our code under ./Alpaca-Lora.

 ### Download the data